Why would I unlock my phone if I am happy with my wireless service provider?

 The big three wireless carriers in Canada have sub-brands to target a younger demographic.
 For example, Bell owns Virgin Mobile, Telus has Koodo and Public Mobile, and Rogers provides Fido and Chatr customers.
 These companies have network and customer service at least as good as their parent companies and frequently for a lower monthly fee.
 If you move from a primary carrier to a sub-brand (e.g. move from Bell to Virgin Mobile or vice versa), you don’t need to unlock your device if you’re not changing networks.

-Unlocking your device also opens you to regional carriers, like Freedom Mobile, SaskTel, BellMTS and Videotron.
+Unlocking your device also opens you to regional networks, like Freedom Mobile, SaskTel, BellMTS and Videotron.
 The above pages let you roam outside their coverage area and across Canada.

 unlock your phone so that you can make calls while abroad